Discrete Imprecise Copulas

 The vertices of $\A^{B}_n$ are the alternating sign matrices (ASM), which are alternating bistochastic matrices with entries equal to $-1, 0,$ or $1$.
-Conditions (\ref{ASM_conditions}) imply that in each row and each column of ASM the nonzero entries alternate in sign.
+Conditions in Equation (\ref{ASM_conditions}) imply that in each row and each column of ASM the nonzero entries alternate in sign.
 We denote the set of $n \times n$ alternating sign matrices by $\A_n$.
-By definition, in each row and column of an ASM the first and the last nonzero entry are equal to $1$.
+By definition, in each row and column of an ASM the first and last non-zero entries are equal to $1$.
 Additionally, all permutation matrices are ASM.
 We say that $A\in\A_n$ is a \emph{proper ASM} if it contains at least one entry equal to $-1$.
 We say that a matrix is \textit{nonnegative} if all its entries are nonnegative. \end{description}

 Given $A\in\A^B_n$, we can construct the unique matrix $Q\in \Q_n$ associated with $A$ as in \cite[Prop.
 3 \& Cor.
 1]{AST-1}.
 Namely, we proceed as follows